A rigidity theorem for asymptotically flat static manifolds and its applications: Applications

-The equipotential Minkowski inequality \eqref{static_level_set} for asymptotically flat static manifolds provides an upper bound on the size of the constant $V_{0}$ when the potential $V$ is asymptotic to $1$.
-In fact, this also gives us an upper bound the left-hand side of the inequality \eqref{inequality} which immediately implies saturation for this Bartnik data.
+When $H_{0} < (n-1)r_{0}$, the equipotential Minkowski inequality \eqref{static_level_set} for asymptotically flat static systems provides an upper bound on the constant $V_{0}$.
+This also gives us an upper bound the left-hand side of the inequality \eqref{inequality} which immediately implies saturation for this Bartnik data.

+\begin{proof}[Proof of \thref{bartnik}] First, let us address the case $H_{0}=(n-1)r_{0}^{-1}$.
+Since $V$ is asymptotic to $1$, either its maximum or its minimum occurs on $\Sigma^{n-1}$.
+Thus $V \equiv 1$ on $M^{n}$ by \thref{static_local}(b).
+The left-hand side of the Minkowski inequality then becomes